pytorch/vision/docs/source/transforms.rst

 across calls.
 For reproducible transformations across calls, you may use :ref:`functional transforms <functional_transforms>`.

-The following examples illustate the use of the available transforms:
+The following examples illustrate the use of the available transforms:

     * :ref:`sphx_glr_auto_examples_plot_transforms.py`